BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/01_adding_team_members.md

 ![](../assets/openshift101_ss/01_projects.png)

-- Once in the project, switch to `Developer view` and then navigate to `More -> Project Access`
+- Once in the project, switch to `Developer view` and then navigate to `Project -> Project Access`

-- Select `Add Access`
+- Select `Add Access` at the bottom

 ![](../assets/openshift101_ss/01_add_access.png)